-29. Two quantities are deemed to differ infinitely little, or to have infinitely little difference from one another, when the ratio of one to the other differs from unity only by an infinitely small quantity, in a manner that their least ratio be a ratio of equality, RS and MP are plainly such quantities.
+29. Two quantities are deemed to differ infinitely little, or to have infinitely little difference from one another, when the ratio of one to the other differs from unity only by an infinitely small quantity, in a manner that their least ratio be a ratio of equality, such are evidently RS and MP.